Tips for Cleaning Up Your U-M Google Account

 To find old emails you may no longer need:

 This will identify emails older than January 1, 2019.
-You can change this date to be sooner or older by adjusting the numbers in the search.
+You can change this date to be sooner or later by adjusting the numbers in the search.

 Delete emails using other search operators

 Google allows you to use one or more search operators to filter your Gmail search results even further and beyond just date or size.
-Refer to Search operators you can use with Gmail to learn more.
+Refer to the Google Help Center to learn more.

 Delete emails from Spam

-Emails left in your Spam folder count against your storage limit, so it is recommended that you delete all messages instead of waiting 30 days for them to automatically delete.
+Emails left in your Spam folder count against your storage limit, so it is recommended that you delete all messages instead of waiting 30 days for them to be deleted automatically.

-Tip: We recommend checking your Spam folder periodically for legitimate emails that may appear there by mistake.
-(If you do find a message that has been accidentally marked as spam, you can select it and click Not Spam in the top toolbar to help ensure that future messages from this sender are not flagged as spam.)
+Tip: We recommend checking your Spam folder periodically for legitimate emails that may have been misdirected there.
+(If you find a message that has been accidentally marked as spam, you can select it and click Not Spam in the top toolbar to help ensure that future messages from this sender are not flagged as spam.)

 To delete emails from Spam: